AmirrezaNemati/Aquametrics-Plus/README.md

 This software is developed and validated as part of the following research.
 If you use Aquametrics Plus, please cite:

-> **Nemati Mansour, A.**, Javadi, S., Kardan Moghadam, H., Ostad-Ali-Askari, K., & Ramesh, A. (Under Review). *Introducing Aquametrics Plus - Water Accounting Plus (WA+) Software with a Balance Calculation Approach: A Case Study in the Upstream Side of Zayandehrood Dam*.
+> **Nemati Mansour, A.**, Javadi, S., Kardan Moghadam, H., Ostad-Ali-Askari, K., & Ramesh, A. *Introducing Aquametrics Plus - Water Accounting Plus (WA+) Software with a Balance Calculation Approach: A Case Study in the Upstream Side of Zayandehrood Dam*.
 Submitted to Innovative Infrastructure Solutions.

 ## 👨‍💻 Developer & Contact